 Trust Your Instincts

 Feeling comfortable and confident with your broker is crucial.
 If something doesn't seem right, trust your gut and look for other options.
-A trustworthy broker will not just guide you through the mortgage process but also provide valuable advice aligned with your financial goals.
+A trustworthy broker will not just guide you through the mortgage process but also provide valuable advice now and in the future.
 Don't sacrifice quality service for a lower fee - finding a balance between cost and quality is vital.

 Look at the longevity and trustworthiness of the broker's business.
 A polished website might look grand, but longevity speaks volumes.
 Check out their reviews, sift through customer testimonials, and don't hesitate to ask for references.
 This research phase doesn't just save your wallet, it can also spare you some headaches.
 So, take your time, do your research, and trust the process.
 Your future self will thank you for it.

-• Be wary of brokers who refuse to disclose fees upfront and resort to pressure-selling tactics.
+Be wary of brokers who are not open to disclosing their fees upfront and resort to pressure-selling tactics.

-• Avoid paying upfront fees before receiving a mortgage offer.
+Avoid paying upfront fees, certainly before receiving a mortgage offer.

 The mortgage brokerage landscape can be complex and overwhelming, but with the right information and approach, you can make informed decisions that align with your financial goals.
 Don't hesitate to discuss fees and don't settle for less than transparent brokers.
 Keep in mind that the fee isn't everything; it's about finding a broker who provides valuable, personalised service that empowers and supports you throughout your home purchase journey.
 Trust in your instincts, do your research, and take your time - it will pay off in the long run.

 Have more questions?
-Check out our Learning Centre where you will find answers to most of your burning questions.
+Check out our Learning Centre where you will find more articles answering many of your questions.
 You will also find a page dedicated to our fees here.

 Want to chat now, we would love to hear from you!